derekeder/FusionTable-Map-Template/README.md

 ## MapsLib options

-You can configure your map by passing in a dictionary of options when you create a new `MapsLib` instance.
+You can configure your map by passing in a dictionary of options when you create a new `MapsLib` instance in `index.html` or `index_iframe.html`.
 Here's an example:

 ```javascript
 var myMap = new MapsLib({